-Thomas Hope, MD, is the Director of Molecular Therapy in the Department of Radiology and Biomedical Imaging at the University of California, San Francisco.
-He is also the Associate Chair for Joint Ventures for Radiology.
+Thomas Hope, MD, is the Vice Chair of Operations and Strategy in the Department of Radiology.
+He also serves as the Director of Molecular Therapy.
 He serves as Chief of Nuclear Medicine at the San Francisco VA Medical Center.
 He also serves as chair of the Cancer Center’s Molecular Imaging & Radionuclide Therapy Site Committee.
 In 2007, he received his medical degree from Stanford University School of Medicine and he completed a one-year internship at Kaiser Permanente, San Francisco.
 From 2008-2012, Dr. Hope completed a residency in Diagnostic Radiology at the University of California, San Francisco, followed by a clinical fellowship in Body MRI and Nuclear Medicine from Stanford Medical Center in 2013.

 Dr. Hope’s main research focus is on novel imaging agents and therapies, particularly in prostate cancer and neuroendocrine tumors.
 He lead the development of Ga-68 PSMA-11, which subsequently led to the approval of this drug by the FDA.
 He has combined his interest in MR imaging with PET in the simultaneous modality PET/MRI, helping lead the development of the clinical PET/MRI program.
-Additionally he leads the PRRT (peptide receptor radionuclide therapy) program for neuroendocrine tumors at UCSF.
+Additionally he leads the PRRT (peptide receptor radionuclide therapy) program for neuroendocrine tumors and PSMA Radioligand Therapy at UCSF.

 Abdominal Imaging and Nuclear Medicine, and Molecular Imaging and Therapeutics

-Novel imaging agents, PET/MR, prostate cancer, neuroendocrine tumor, targeted radiotherapy
+Novel imaging agents, PET/MR, prostate cancer, neuroendocrine tumor, radioligand therapy

 Education and Training: